zarek21/HTML_CSS_Scripts/README.md

 This repository contains all my solutions to the exercises, challenges, and projects from the acclaimed HTML & CSS course by [Jonas Schmedtmann](https://www.udemy.com/user/jonasschmedtmann/).

-This project is a part of my learning journey to become an elite Frontend Developer, documented publicly under the [#100DaysOfCode](https://twitter.com/hashtag/100DaysOfCode) hashtag.
+This project is a part of my learning journey to become an elite Frontend Developer, documented publicly on my x account @BitZarek.

 ---